 It's a simple preparation with everyday ingredients.
 So, it's all in the details.

 - Don't use an electric mixer or blender.
-All you need is a hand whisk as we don't want to incorporate air.
+All you need is a hand whisk, as we don't want to incorporate air.
 That will result in the custard not having the right texture.

 - Make sure the eggs are well integrated.
 This is especially true for the egg whites, as they can be stubborn sometimes.
-So take a minute or two to slowly break them down with the whisk and incorporate them to the rest of the ingredients.
+So take a minute or two to slowly break them down with the whisk and incorporate them into the rest of the ingredients.

 Baking flan